clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

   * Can generate false negatives (not report any kernel vulnerabilities although the kernel is vulnerable).

 ### Hints/Notes
-* Being too specific about the kernel version when searching for exploits on Google, Exploit-db, or searchsploit.
+* Be specific about the kernel version when searching for exploits on Google, Exploit-db, or searchsploit.
 * Understand how the exploit code works BEFORE launching it.
 * Some exploit codes can make changes on the OS that would make them insecure in further use or make irreversible changes to the system.
   * This creates problems later.